 Aside from finding out which brand of luggage Aussie consumers love most, our research identified the following drivers of customer satisfaction:

-Luggage can be treated quite rough while on the road, so it’s no surprise that durability was the biggest driver of satisfaction for Aussies.
-Price is also important to consider, because at the end of the day, your budget will have the final say on whether you can afford the latest in design.
+Luggage can be treated quite rough while on the road, so it’s no surprise that durability continues to be the biggest driver of satisfaction for Aussies.
+Price is also important to consider, because, at the end of the day, your budget will have the final say on whether you can afford the latest in design.
 But that doesn’t mean you have to spend a fortune for a quality piece of luggage.

-When it comes to choosing luggage, the material is as important as the size and weight of your luggage, especially as the material impacts on both the weight of your luggage, and how much you cram in it!
-Here is a list of some of the more common materials that you’ll find when you’re looking for your next luggage set.
+When it comes to choosing luggage, the material is as important as the size and weight of your luggage ─ especially as the material can affect both the weight of your luggage and how much you cram in it!
+Here is a list of some common materials that you’ll find when you’re looking for your next luggage set.

-More flexible and forgiving when you’re trying to squeeze in a few more clothes, soft luggage often comes in:
+Soft luggage is generally more flexible and forgiving when you’re trying to squeeze in a few more clothes.
+This type of luggage is usually made with:

-Able to take a few more beatings than its soft counterparts, hard luggage offers better protection if you have something valuable inside.
-However, you won’t be able to push the boundaries as much as soft luggage if you’re looking to pack plenty for your trip.
-Here are some of the materials hard luggage is available in:
+Hard luggage is designed to withstand a few more beatings than its soft alternative, offering better protection if you have something valuable inside.
+However, if you’re looking to pack plenty for your trip, you won’t be able to push the boundaries for extra space as much as with a soft luggage.
+Here are some of the materials hard luggage is made with:

-Hard shell suitcases, on the other hand, are typically waterproof and can protect your packed items better than a soft shell, according to manufacturers.
-They’re also more secure as they can’t be torn or ripped open with a blade.
-The downside is that they can scratch easily and are not as expandable as soft shell luggage, meaning you’ll have to be a bit more cutthroat when it comes to what outfits you’re taking with you.
+Hard shell suitcases, on the other hand, are typically waterproof and can protect your packed items better than a soft-sided case, according to some brands.
+This type of design is additionally seen as more secure as they can’t be torn or ripped open with a blade.
+The downside is that they can scratch easily and are not as expandable like soft case luggage.

 So, whichever type of luggage you go with, we hope you’ve found our ratings helpful and can tick off one more item of the holiday packing checklist!